Kentaro-Furukawa/japanese-prolong-corrector/README.md

 #Correcting misused hyphen to Japanese prolong.

-Dealing with japanese character is a so much hassle. this function correct misused hyphen to Japanese prolong.
+Dealing with japanese character is a so much hassle. this function correct misused hyphens to Japanese prolong.